paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-distribution.md

 struct BlockEntry {
   // Peers who we know are aware of this block and thus, the candidates within it.
   known_by: HashSet<PeerId>,
+  // The number of the block.
+  number: BlockNumber,
   // The parent hash of the block.
   parent_hash: Hash,
   // A votes entry for each candidate.